To prepare the organic compound Dibenzal acetone from benzaldehyde and acetone in the presence of sodium hydroxide.

 - Distil the residual portion under pressure and collect the fraction boiling at 150oc.

-- Wash the pale yellow crystals with cold water, dry and crystallize with ethanol.
+- Wash the pale yellow crystals with cold water, dry and crystallize them with ethanol.

 |Colour of the crystals||Pale yellow|